Standards of Conduct

 2. Tell the camper that you are glad they told you.
 Support the camper’s decision to tell by praising the courage it took to tell.
 Do not investigate or ask detailed questions at this time.
 Simply reassure the camper that you will do your best to help them.
 While it is difficult to hear information of this kind, try to remain supportive and neutral.

 3. Tell the camper that you are going to help them.
-Then, follow the protocol set by the camp: Tell your Rosh Edah (Division Head) or Yoetzet (Parent Liaison) immediately, who will arrange for you to speak with the director or their designee.
+Then, follow the protocol set by the camp: Tell your Rosh Edah (Division Head) or Yoetzet (Parent Liaison) immediately, who will arrange for you to speak with the CEO, Co-Director, Director of Camper Care, or the appropriate senior staff member.

 4. Some campers might initially be angry with you that you cannot keep the information to yourself.
 It is important to remember that campers often choose to tell someone when they want help.
 Helping campers does not mean keeping secrets; it means getting them appropriate assistance while at camp and when they return home.
 Be sure to speak with your Yoetzet about your feelings and involvement in this situation.